 Different states may have separate additional requirements or more clinical training for their CNA programs compared to others, though the course content for the certification remains mostly the same.
 For example, some may follow the required federal minimum of 72 hours clinical hours, others will require as many as 120.Please note that you should know your state’s guidelines for CNA certification and licensure.

 Top 5 Online CNA Schools for Certified Nursing Assistants

 Hutchinson is one of the top online institutions that offer online CNA programs.
 The online CNA course at Hutchinson Community College provides the necessary theoretical portion of the certified nursing assistant coursework through its online program.

 The American Red Cross offers a well-known online CNA training program which is always in full compliance with the state regulations.
 Their classes usually consist of lab skills training, clinical rotations, and theory.
 After successful completion of Red Cross CNA classes, students are usually ready to sit for their state’s certification exam.

-Century College offers accredited online CNA program at affordable price.
+Century College offers an accredited online CNA program at an affordable price.
 The institution itself is accredited under Higher Learning Commission.
 The CNA training program is designed for those individuals who have a busy schedule and plan to work during their academic period.

-Prospective CNAs who complete Tulsa Community College online CNA program fulfill theoretical portion of CNA program requirement.
+Prospective CNAs who complete Tulsa Community College online CNA program fulfill the theoretical portion of CNA program requirement.
 Tulsa Community College CNA program also provides videos that cover proper administration of clinical skills.